Why an Attitude of Gratitude is Important?

 It is never too late to start developing an attitude of gratitude.
 Give thanks for whatever you have every single day.
 Life is beautiful.
 Take the time to stop and appreciate it.
 Gratitude has the power to change your whole life.

-I will refer a book to practice gratitude.
-The name of book is “The Magic by Rhonda Byrne“.
+I will refer to a book to practice gratitude.
+The name of the book is “The Magic by Rhonda Byrne“.

 Read also The Power Of Positive Affirmations, The Power of Gratitude